EzzEldin-Kadry/Documentary-Movies-Store/README.md

-# :black_nib: ClassicM Website Application
+# :black_nib: ClassicM Website Project
 ClassicM for Documentary Movies, An online store for shopping and purchasing documentaries.
 Implemented in (Aug 2022).

 *This project has been created and developed solely by me, Ezzeldin Kadry, as an individual effort*